Genitive: Ursae Majoris

 Origin: One of the 48 Greek constellations listed by Ptolemy in the Almagest

-Undoubtedly the most familiar star pattern in the entire sky is the seven stars that make up the shape popularly termed the Plough or Big Dipper, part of the constellation Ursa Major, the Great Bear.
+Undoubtedly the most familiar star pattern in the entire sky is the seven stars that make up the shape popularly termed the Plough or Big Dipper, part of the third-largest constellation, Ursa Major, the Great Bear.
 The seven stars form the rump and tail of the bear, while the rest of the animal is comprised of fainter stars.
-Ursa Major is the third-largest constellation.
+Its Greek name in the Almagest was Ἄρκτος Μεγάλη (Arktos Megale); Ursa Major is the Latin equivalent.

 In mythology, the Great Bear is identified with two separate characters: Callisto, a paramour of Zeus; and Adrasteia, one of the ash-tree nymphs who nursed the infant Zeus.
 To complicate matters, there are several different versions of each story, particularly the one involving Callisto.

 The story of Callisto

 Callisto is usually said to have been the daughter of Lycaon, king of Arcadia in the central Peloponnese.
 (An alternative story says that she is not Lycaon’s daughter but the daughter of Lycaon’s son Ceteus.
 In this version, Ceteus is identified with the constellation Hercules, kneeling and holding up his hands in supplication to the gods at his daughter’s transformation into a bear.)